Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 confirm which modem types your unit supports.

-labels and screen layout for the PPPoE-specific fields (subtype name, username/password
+inside the PPPoE-specific panels (subtype name, username/password inputs, IP/DNS

 Connect to the internet with a fixed public IP (static WAN)